adventures-in/projects_summary/Code-Of-Conduct.md

 # Code of conduct

-> The following is heavily inspired by [flutter/Code of conduct](https://github.com/flutter/flutter/blob/master/CODE_OF_CONDUCT.md)
+> The following is heavily inspired by Flutter's [Code of conduct](https://github.com/flutter/flutter/blob/master/CODE_OF_CONDUCT.md)

 We expect everyone to act professionally and respectfully, and we expect our social spaces to be safe and dignified environments.